-Rarity: Now confined to the New Forest in Hampshire, with some concerns for its continued existence.
+Rarity: Now confined to the New Forest in Hampshire, where there are serious concerns about its continued existence.

-Cause of decline: Change in habitat and weather patterns.
+Cause of decline: Changes to the habitat and poor habitat management.
 Extreme isolation of remaining populations.

 Cicadas are not insects that are usually associated with the UK, instead, their distinctive calls tend to conjure up images of hot and exotic locations.
 However, there is one species of cicada that is native to England, the New Forest Cicada.
 In the middle of the 20th century, over a hundred of these insects were heard calling in one location in the New Forest, which must have been an incredible sound.
 Sadly, it has now been over 20 years since the cicada was last recorded in England.
 This means that there is a high chance that the species is now extinct.
 But we are not giving up hope and are continuing the search!